 Top 10 Places to Visit in Zanzibar

-Top 10 Places to Visit in Zanzibar: Zanzibar is the top adventure in Tanzania with eco-tourism destination with sandy beaches, breathtaking and rare wildlife species, crystal waters, rich culture, interesting history, conservation areas, blissful sunsets among others.
-Zanzibar has top interesting places that will give you unforgettable memories during your safari.
+Top 10 Places to Visit in Zanzibar: Zanzibar is the top adventure in Tanzania, with an ecotourism destination with sandy beaches, breathtaking and rare wildlife species, crystal waters, rich culture, interesting history, conservation areas, and blissful sunsets, among others.
+Zanzibar has the top interesting places that will give you unforgettable memories during your Tanzania-Zanzibar safari.

 Top 10 places to visit in Zanzibar

-Forodhani gardens food market, this in located in stone town and its one of the best places to visit during your tour in Zanzibar.
-The Forodhani gardens food market becomes active at night hence bringing together locals and tourists due to sea food with all sorts of fish like barracuda, octopus, crabs, squid, shrimps, prawns, lobsters and other foods like chicken Shawarma, chapatti bread, kebab, Zanzibar pizza, Nutella pizza, barbecue meat and a fresh sugarcane juice with lime and sugar.
-Forodhani gardens is a must visit destination in Zanzibar for sea food lovers.
+Forodhani Gardens food market: this is located in Stone Town, and it’s one of the best places to visit during your tour in Zanzibar.
+The Forodhani Gardens food market becomes active at night, hence bringing together locals and tourists due to seafood with all sorts of fish like barracuda, octopus, crabs, squid, shrimps, prawns, lobsters and other foods like chicken shawarma, chapatti bread, kebab, Zanzibar pizza, Nutella pizza, barbecue meat and fresh sugarcane juice with lime and sugar.
+Forodhani Gardens is a must-visit destination in Zanzibar for seafood lovers.

-Old fort, Old fort of Zanzibar is the oldest building in stone town situated next to the house of wonders facing the Forodhani gardens.
-Old fort is a stone built amphitheatre that hosts festivals and performances of local music and dance such as the Sauti za Busara, Zanzibar international film festivals among others.
-Old fort of Zanzibar also has a tourist information office, a selection of books for sale and a range of tour company leaflets, a gift shop, café and cultural art gallery where local artists create and display their work.
+Old Fort, or the Old Fort of Zanzibar, is the oldest building in Stone Town, situated next to the House of Wonders, facing the Forodhani Gardens.
+Old Fort is a stone-built amphitheatre that hosts festivals and performances of local music and dance, such as the Sauti za Busara and Zanzibar International Film festivals, among others.
+The Old Fort of Zanzibar also has a tourist information office, a selection of books for sale and a range of Tanzania tour company leaflets, a gift shop, a café and a cultural art gallery where local artists create and display their work.

-Mtoni Palace, Mtoni palace is the oldest palace in Zanzibar that was built between 1828 and 1834 for sultan said, located in the northern part of Maruhubi.
-Princess Salme the daughter of sultan said wrote a book about her life on Zanzibar which describes Mtoni palace that it had over 1000 people who were attached to sultans court and a large courtyard where gazelles, ostriches, flamingos, peacocks among others wandered around a large bath house at one side of the quarters and the other side sultan lived with his wife an Omani princess who was called Azze.
-The palace was abandoned in 1885 and left in ruins and today it’s only the main walls and parts of the roof that are left.
+Mtoni Palace: Mtoni Palace is the oldest palace in Zanzibar, built between 1828 and 1834 for the sultan, located in the northern part of Maruhubi.
+Princess Salme, the daughter of a sultan, wrote a book about her life on Zanzibar which describes Mtoni Palace as having over 1000 people who were attached to the sultan’s court and a large courtyard where gazelles, ostriches, flamingos, and peacocks, among others, wandered around a large bathhouse at one side of the quarters, and on the other side, the sultan lived with his wife, an Omani princess who was called Azze.
+The palace was abandoned in 1885 and left in ruins, and today, it’s only the main walls and parts of the roof that are left.

-Zanzibar butterfly centre, this is the largest butterfly centre that is located at Pete village in Zanzibar close to Jozani forest.
-During the visit in the butterfly centre which takes about 30 to 40 minutes you will get an opportunity to view hundreds of butterflies in the tropical garden, experience butterflies feeding, learn about the life cycle of the caterpillars and their transformation, let the butterflies fly close to your hand, learn the importance of conservation among others.
-The Zanzibar butterfly centre is the largest centre in east Africa and it offers educational visits for school children, tourists, local people, butterfly farming which is done cooperation with around 40 farmers and conservation.
-Revenue earned from the Zanzibar butterfly centre is used to support the training of farmers, fund local projects like water tanks, wells, used as micro-loans to set up small businesses among others.
+Zanzibar Butterfly Centre: This is the largest butterfly centre that is located at Pete village in Zanzibar, close to Jozani forest.
+During the visit to the butterfly centre, which takes about 30 to 40 minutes, you will get an opportunity to view hundreds of butterflies in the tropical garden, experience butterflies feeding, learn about the life cycle of the caterpillars and their transformation, let the butterflies fly close to your hand, and learn the importance of conservation, among other things.

-Jambiani Beach, this is one of the beautiful beaches in Zanzibar with swaying palms, powdery white sand and with no rocks. the beach offers great views of the marine, an ideal place for kite surfing, swimming, sunbathing in the blue water, snorkeling in the ocean, view the sunset, eat different food types like sea food in one of the hotels and restaurants at a low cost, view women wearing colorful Hijab, boys playing soccer among others.
+Jambiani Beach is one of the beautiful beaches in Zanzibar, with swaying palms, powdery white sand and no rocks.
+The beach offers great views of the marina and is an ideal place for kitesurfing, swimming, sunbathing in the blue water, snorkelling in the ocean, viewing the sunset, and eating different food types like seafood in one of the hotels and restaurants at a low cost, as well as viewing women wearing colourful hijabs and boys playing soccer, among others.

-Kuza Cave, this is an ancient sacred cave in the jungle of Zanzibar with clear turquoise fresh water located in Jambiani area.
-The cave is characterized by underground rivers and it has a reception area with a restaurant where you can buy food and drinks and wildlife species such as red colobus monkeys, bush babies, butterflies, different bird species, enjoy swimming, see artifacts, know more about the Swahili history, relax and chill with professional musicians, learn about Swahili cooking, learn how to make fresh coconut milk curry among others.
+Kuza Cave is an ancient sacred cave in the jungle of Zanzibar with clear, turquoise, fresh water, located in the Jambiani area.
+The cave is characterised by underground rivers, and it has a reception area with a restaurant where you can buy food and drinks, and wildlife species such as red colobus monkeys, bush babies, and different bird species enjoy swimming; you can see artefacts, learn more about the Swahili history, relax and chill with professional musicians, learn about Swahili cooking, and learn how to make fresh coconut milk curry, among other things.

 Best time to visit Zanzibar

-Zanzibar can be visited all year round though the best period is during the dry season in the months of June to October because during this period there is less rainfall, therefore, you will have great views of the clear sky, sunbathe on the beach, engage in swimming, snorkeling and diving.
-The dry season is also the best time for wildlife viewing in case you want to combine your Zanzibar tour with a safari to the national parks like Serengeti national park, Selous game reserve, Tarangire national park, Ruaha national park, Ngorongoro Conservation Area among others.
+Zanzibar can be visited all year round, though the best period is during the dry season in the months of June to October because during this period there is less rainfall; therefore, you will have great views of the clear sky, sunbathe on the beach and engage in swimming, snorkelling and diving.
+The dry season is also the best time for wildlife viewing, in case you want to combine your Zanzibar tour with a Tanzania safari to the national parks like Serengeti National Park, Selous Game Reserve, Tarangire National Park, Ruaha National Park, and Ngorongoro Conservation Area, among others.

 Where to stay in Zanzibar